xonq/mycotools/mycotools/USAGE.md

 <br /><br /><br />

-# MYCODB TOOLS
+# MYCOTOOLS DB
-The following are information regarding scripts that manipulate MycoDB files.
-To learn more about MycoDBs themselves, please refer to the master [MycoDB repository](https://gitlab.com/xonq/mycodb/-/README.md).
+The following are information regarding scripts that manipulate Mycotools .db files.
+To learn more about Mycotools .db, you may refer to the master [MycotoolsDB repository](https://gitlab.com/xonq/mycodb/-/README.md) (currently unavailable).

 <br /><br />